manu-unter/manuscript/src/pages/future-proof-data-fetching-with-resource-hooks/index.md

 heroImageAlt: 'Several medical capsules'
 ---

 I have been using very complex patterns for data fetching in React for a long time.
-Even for simple one-off fetching, I would bring in Redux- and Redux-Thunk.
+Even for simple one-off fetching, I would bring in Redux and Redux-Thunk.
 I wanted to avoid "refactoring everything" if our requirements became more sophisticated.

 I didn't manage to avoid refactoring, though.
 Even worse, my abstractions introduced more refactorings rather than less.
 I had connected the external state container directly to each component and its lifecycle.
 To introduce independent loading states, for example, I had to change every single `mapStateToProps` function.